codenvibes/hackernotes/steganography/image_steganography/README.md

 - Open your terminal.
 - Navigate to the directory containing the files.
-- Use the following command to concatenate the files in respective terminals:
+- Use the following commands to concatenate the files in respective terminals:<br>
     - Using Windows Command Prompt (CMD):
     ```
     copy /b pic.jpg+hidden.txt new.jpg